gangeli/NaturalLI/etc/aristo/README.md

 that.
 All of these should be run from the project root.
-Also, note that the pre-turk pipeline is basically guaranteed to not work unless you're me running on one of my machines.
+Also, note that the pre-turk pipeline is basically guaranteed to not work unless you are me running on one of my machines.

   1. __pipeline_preturk.sh__: This runs the requisite queries from the input sentences, and generates the turk CSV.
 The CSV is generated into